mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

 ---------------------------------------

 As you are familiar with object-oriented programing, you know that classes are central to this paradigm.
-As a memory refresher, let's make a class that honestly does nothing useful but illustrates all the basic points in a Python class.
+As a memory refresher, let's make a class that honestly does nothing really useful but illustrates all the basic points in a Python class.

+Create a file in :file:`~/ros2_tutorials_preamble/python/minimalist_package` called :file:`_minimalist_class.py` with the following contents.

 :download:`_minimalist_class.py <../../../../preamble/python/minimalist_package/_minimalist_class.py>`